 The cost of long term nursing home care rises every year, and can quickly drain even a healthy retirement fund without Medicaid benefits.
-That is where an Elder Law Attorney can help.
+That is where a Certified Elder Law Attorney can help.

 Planning to use Medicaid to pay for long-term care is also complicated by the fact that, while its coverage of nursing home care is comprehensive, its payment for home care and assisted living facility fees is very limited in the state of Texas.